 Matt was traded to the Chicago White Sox in 2006; then to the Boston Red Sox in the summer of 2013 obtaining his World Series Ring.

-In January of 2014 Matt was traded to the New York Yankees and then acquired by the Washington Nationals and is currently under contract with them for the 2015 season.
+In January of 2014 Matt was traded to the New York Yankees and then acquired by the Washington Nationals.

-Verne Troyer, another native son, is an actor and stunt performer, has appeared in numerous movies and television shows.
+Verne Troyer, another native son, was an actor and stunt performer and appeared in numerous movies and television shows.
 His most notable role was Mini-Me in the Austin Powers movie The Spy Who Shagged Me co-starring with Mike Myers.

-Verne was born on January 1, 1969 in Sturgis, Michigan and graduated from Centreville High School.
+Verne was born on January 1, 1969 in Sturgis, Michigan and attended Centreville High School.
 He was homecoming king in 1986 and graduated in 1987.
 He was notable for his height of 2’8” making him one of the shortest men in the world.
-He has cartilage-hair hypoplasia dwarfism.
+He had cartilage-hair hypoplasia dwarfism.
 He passed away at 49 years of age on April 21, 2018 in Los Angeles, California.
 He is buried at Leonidas Cemetery in Leonidas, Michigan.